Matsyir/TextGridRendererJs/README.md

 ## How it works
 `TextGridRenderer.init()` generates a `<div>` filled with `<span>`s with HTML id's to represent a 2D array of TextGridPoints, which hold a character, its color and its background color.
 Those properties can be fetched from the 2D array without processing the html elements.
 The HTML id's format is: `r{rowIndex}c{colIndex}`.
+It currently uses jQuery for ease of implementation, but everything could definitely be done without jQuery.